Emergent Organization and Polarization due to Active Fluctuations

-and where the boundary term $\sim \tau_r^2 D_v v_0 \nabla \left(\rho \gamma\right)$ coming from~\eqref{eq_n} has been discarded as its contribution is generally subleading.
-For a quadratic potential $W$, the density dynamics is therefore uniquely determined by the first two self propulsion speed moments.
-For fast active speed dynamics, achieved by taking $\alpha \to \infty$ in Eq.~\eqref{eq_J_quadratic}, the dependency of $\bm J$ on $\langle v^2 \rangle$ moreover drops out so that its expression reduces to that of constant speed ABPs~\cite{SchnitzerPRE1993}.
-Below, we discuss the consequences of finite $\alpha$ values on the steady state density.
-We moreover present parameter free comparisons of our results with simulations of a microscopic model described by Eq.~\eqref{eq_Kramers} in three dimensions, see~\cite{Note2} for more details about numerical methods.
+where $\alpha \equiv \mu \tau_r$.
+For a quadratic potential $W$, the density dynamics is therefore uniquely determined by the first two self-propulsion speed moments.
+For $v_0 > 0$ and a fast active speed dynamics ($\alpha \gg 1$), the dependency of $\bm J$ in $\langle v^2 \rangle$ moreover drops out so that its expression reduces to that of constant speed ABPs~\cite{SchnitzerPRE1993}.
+Below, we discuss the consequences of finite $\alpha$ values on the steady-state density.
+We moreover present parameter free comparisons of our results with simulations of the Langevin system~\eqref{eq_Langevin} in three dimensions; see~\cite{Note1} for more details about numerical methods.